Recreation Areas | Soliciting | Stairwells, Balconies, & Landings | Waste Removal

 Residents who share stairwells and balconies need to show respect for each other by making certain that these areas are kept in order.

 The stairwells, landings, and sidewalks that lead to the main walkways are considered common areas and will be swept and/or power washed during the spring and summer months as staffing permits.
 Residents are encouraged to be proactive and work with others in the community to maintain the order and cleanliness of the stairwells, landings and walks.
 Brooms may be available for checkout through the Wymount Terrace or Wyview Park office for use in maintaining common areas.
 During the winter months, the grounds personnel will clear snow from the main walkways.
 Residents are responsible for clearing the sidewalks from their apartment out to the main walkways using the snow shovel provided in each stairwell.
 Residents should not use the provided snow shovels to chip ice on the sidewalks.
 Ice chippers and square-nose shovels are available at the office for residents to check out for 24 hours to remove ice and hard-packed snow.

 Children are not to intrude upon the privacy of neighboring residents by accessing their balcony.
-Residents must be sensitive to their neighbors by not shaking rags or rugs from windows, stair ledges, balconies, or landings.
+Please be sensitive to your neighbors by not shaking rags or rugs from windows, stair ledges, balconies, or landings.

-Below are a few of the items not allowed in the common areas of the apartment complexes (balconies, stairwells, landings, walks, etc):
+Below are a few of the items not allowed/allowed in the common areas of the apartment complexes (balconies, stairwells, landings, walks, etc):

-Children's Bicycles, Tricycles, collapsed strollers, wagons, and small coolers may be kept under the stairs or on the balconies.
+Children's Bicycles, tricycles, collapsed strollers, wagons, and small coolers may be kept under the stairs or on the balconies.
 Fire code does not permit large barbeque grills (larger than 12" x 20", or with propane tanks larger than 16 oz.) to be stored or used in the stairwells or balconies.
 Balconies are fire pathways and walkways next to railings must be kept clear of all objects in case of an emergency.
 Using balconies and stairwells for storage or as holding areas creates safety and health hazards and can be unsightly.
-Small barbeque grills (no larger than 12" x 20") must not be used within 20 feet of the buildings due to the density of apartment living and fire code safety.
 Student Family Housing cannot accommodate barbeque grills larger than 12" x 20".
-Storage facilities can be arranged through the Wymount Terrace Office for a small monthly fee.
+Temporary storage facilities can be arranged through the Wymount Terrace Office for a small monthly fee.